tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

 ## Tutorial

+The following example code demonstrates how to use sequential layout to create a simple prompt view.
+Each of the sub-views is added to the layoutView one at-a-time.
+While doing so, each can be decorated with a method call to customize how to place or size it relative to the container or the previous sub-view.

 ```
     // First, we create a layout view and add it as an autosized subview
     // of our view.
 We can do this manually, but here we use a convenience